Peter-Sanders/Twitter-mining-and-Tweet-Prediction/README.md

 # Twitter-mining-and-Tweet-Prediction
-Taps into the Twitter api and dowloads up to 3200 tweets from any user, extracts the text from the tweet and trains it on a Markov chain model to produce an average tweet for that user
+Taps into the Twitter api and dowloads up to 3200 tweets from any user, extracts the text from the tweet and trains it on a Markov chain model to produce an average tweet for that user with the option of saving and playing back an mp3 recording of the tweet

 Markov chain code sourced from: https://github.com/G3Kappa/Adjustable-Markov-Chains